Hill Tribe Indigo Dye – Traditional Dyeing From Plant To Fabric

 Traditional Hill Tribe Textiles & Crafts

-We love to use traditional hill tribe textiles to create many of our products, especially when creating cushions, pillows and ottomans.
-One of our most popular pieces is our zig zag indigo batik ottoman, with a rich indigo shade and classic indigo batik pattern that instantly draws your eyes to it in any space.
-Of course, it’s amazingly comfortable too, available filled with natural organic kapok from the ceiba tree.
+We love to use traditional hill tribe textiles to create many of our products, especially when creating cushions, pillows, and ottomans.
+One of our most popular pieces is our zig-zag indigo batik ottoman, with a rich indigo shade and classic indigo batik pattern that instantly draws your eyes to it in any space.
+Of course, it’s amazingly comfortable too, and it’s filled with natural organic kapok from the Ceiba tree.

 Leave A Comment